 Once the dislodged tooth is back in position, wires anchored on other teeth are used to stabilize and secure it.
 If you have reached the emergency dentist in good time and did not over-handle or damage the tooth in the aftermath of your accident, your tooth can be saved.
 In a miracle of dentistry, the nerves, blood vessels and roots revive and nourish the pulp to keep it alive.

 After several weeks, you will need to return to the Luxe Dental emergency dentist office for the tooth to be checked by Dr. Wilde.
 It is important to continue receiving dental care during this time period because your tooth needs to re-establish blood flow and reattach to gum tissue.
 The emergency family dentist will check your tooth to ensure this is happening and that other stabilization or treatments are not needed.

-Root canals and dental crowns are frequently Luxe Dental emergency dentistry procedures, as well.
-These may be necessary if the crown of a tooth becomes damaged due to decay or injury.
+Root canals and dental crowns are frequently Luxe Dental emergency dentistry procedures, as well as Bridges and dentures.

 The root canal process involves the dentist drilling into the tooth to remove nerves, blood vessels and other structures.
 Patients are comfortable and relaxed during the procedure as they are provided with general and local anesthesia.
 Once the inside of the infected tooth has been removed, the tooth is cleaned before being filled.
 The filling is usually a composite resin that provides a strong biting surface while maintaining the appeal of your smile.

 If a dental crown is needed to protect a weakened or seriously damaged tooth, a dental crown will be made and placed over the top of the tooth.
 This crown will also match your natural teeth in color and texture, ensuring you keep a confident, beautiful smile.